nellirism/cyberrepo/README.md

 # cyberrepo
 Cybersecurity Bootcamp Repository of Nell-e Medina

+Cybersecurity Class

+I have compiled some of the activities and homework exercises that we have done in the Cybersecurity bootcamp class.

+In the Ansible directory, you will find three (3) playbooks that were used to configure the ansible containers and the playbooks to install and configure the filebeat and metricbeat applications.

+In the Linux Directory you will find a collection of bash scripts I have written as part of our exercises and homeworks in the class.

+In the Diagrams directory you will find network architecture diagrams created using draw.io as part of our exercises during the weeks of Networking.
+The one labeled "Cloud Network" is a diagram of a network we built and learned about firewall configurations.
+The diagram labeled Elk Network Diagram is a representation of the establishment of the ELK server with the virtual networkv and a network peering function in order to monitor the virtual machines.

+The following narratives below will guide you on the design and implementation of the ELK stack:

 ## Automated ELK Stack Deployment
 The files in this repository were used to configure the network depicted below.